Holonomic quantum computation: a scalable adiabatic architecture: Introduction

 We further study the noise robustness of this protocol to certain types of error, especially in relation to the geometric properties of the system.
-Due to their geometric nature, there is a general expectation that holonomic gates will show an intrinsic robustness against small fluctuations in the control parameters~\cite{zhu_geometric_2005,carollo_geometric_2003,de_chiara_berry_2003}.
+Owing to their geometric character, holonomic gates are widely regarded as intrinsically robust against small fluctuations in the control parameters~\cite{zhu_geometric_2005,carollo_geometric_2003,de_chiara_berry_2003}.
 In particular, to determine the resulting unitary evolution, it is not relevant how exactly the loop is traversed, since only the geometric shape of the loop in parameter space matters.
 So it is clear that fluctuations in how fast the parameters are varied will not affect the final result.
-Similar robustness against so-called {\em parallel} errors has been shown in Ref.~\cite{Barnes21transversal} for cyclic, non-degenerate Hamiltonian evolutions.
+Similar robustness against these so-called {\em parallel} errors (errors which don't change the shape of the path) has been shown in Ref.~\cite{Barnes21transversal} for cyclic, non-degenerate Hamiltonian evolutions.
 In the geometric language, this feature is a consequence of the invariance of certain integrals under diffeomorphisms, or, simply put, a change of variables in the integration.
 For what instead concerns {\em perpendicular} errors, i.e., errors that slightly deform the shape of the loop, the intuition is less clear.
 In this work, we will argue that resistance to this type of errors is intrinsically related to another geometric notion, namely the \emph{curvature} of the vector bundle represented by the manifold $M$ and the vector spaces $V(\bla)$.
 We observe that this curvature can be made arbitrarily small in our protocols, leading to an enhanced robustness to coherent errors of both types discussed above.

 We believe that this latter analysis is of value for clarifying the true nature of holonomic error resistance, even for cases beyond the current specific implementation.
 This geometric picture also allows us to draw a parallel between the noise resilience of holonomic gates and the one of fault tolerant computational models, which can also be seen as relying on the existence of a vector bundle with zero curvature~\cite{gottesman2017fibre}.